gc-da11yn/gc-da11yn.github.io/src/pages/en/accessibility-testing-101.md

 The tool supports two primary scenarios:

 - FastPass is a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.
-  - Automated checks - the tool automatically checks for compliance with approximately 50 accessibility requirements.
+  - Automated checks&mdash;the tool automatically checks for compliance with approximately 50 accessibility requirements.
-  - Tab stops - the tool provides clear instructions, partial automation, and a visual helper that makes it easy to identify critical accessibility issues related to keyboard access, such as missing tab stops, keyboard traps, and incorrect tab order.
+  - Manual tests&mdash;the tool provides step-by-step instructions, examples, and how-to-fix guidance for approximately 20 tests; many tests are “assisted”, which means that the tool identifies the test instances or provides a visual helper.
 - Assessment allows anyone with HTML skills to verify that a web app or web site is compliant with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
-  - Automated checks - the tool automatically checks for compliance with approximately 50 accessibility requirements.
+  - Automated checks&mdash;the tool automatically checks for compliance with approximately 50 accessibility requirements.
-  - Manual tests - the tool provides step-by-step instructions, examples, and how-to-fix guidance for approximately 20 tests; many tests are "assisted", which means that the tool identifies the test instances or provides a visual helper.
+  - Manual tests&mdash;the tool provides step-by-step instructions, examples, and how-to-fix guidance for approximately 20 tests; many tests are "assisted", which means that the tool identifies the test instances or provides a visual helper.

 This is a tool for all levels, you do not need to know accessibility to use it, it will guide you through each step.